benfry/processing4/README.md

 * We're currently using JDK 11, which is a “Long Term Support” (LTS) release.
 Java 17 is the next LTS, and we'll switch to that when it arrives in September 2021.

+* The current release runs (well?) on Apple Silicon using Rosetta.
+We are currently unable to move to a fully native version for Apple Silicon because of other libraries that we rely upon (JavaFX, JOGL, etc).
+Once those are ready, we'll need to do additional work to add Apple Silicon as a target (the way we added 64-bit instead of 32-bit, or ARM instead of Intel on Linux.)
+If there are updates on this issue, you'll find them [here](https://github.com/processing/processing4/issues/128).

 ## API Changes